Vmorais22/Learning/Google SRE.md

 Althoguh its not the same, DevOps can be think as a generalitzacion of several core SRE principles.
 Or, with other words, SRE is a specific implementation of DevOps.

+## We also have CRE

+Customer Reliability Enginnering (CRE) focus on breaking down organizatyional barries not between individual silos in a  same company but between the cloud customer and its platform provider.
+Make sure that everyone has visibility into the system so the customer can see how the platgorm is performing.

+- Reliability is the most important feature.
+- Users decide reliability, noy monitoring.

 ## Principles of SRE

 In general, an SRE team is responsible for the availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning of their service(s).